8gears/logtrail-kibana/README.md

 # Kibana With Logtrail Plugin

-This is an Automated Image Docker Image extending the official Kibana with [Logtrail][1].
+This is an Automated Docker Image extending the official Kibana with [Logtrail][1].

 **Version**
 - Kibana 6.2.2